BenKuhnhaeuser/RattanID/Interpretation_Tutorial.md

 ### Skmer
 The top hit has a genomic distance smaller than 0.05 and thus passes the data check.
 Many different reference species have a genomic distance smaller than the cut-off.
 In the example here, *Calamus fissilis* has the smallest genomic distance of 0.0409 but *Calamus eugenei* and *Calamus applanatus* have highly similar genomic distances of 0.0416 and 0.0418, respectively.
 All three species therefore are plausible identifications.
-Other reference species have considerably higher genomic distances compared to the differences between the first three species but are still well below the cut-off value of 0.05.
+Other reference species have considerably higher genomic distances compared to the differences between the first three species (distances are <0.001 between Calamus fissilis, eugenei and applanatus, but then there is a gap of > 0.002 to the other species) but are still well below the cut-off value of 0.05.
 This is plausible as all of these species belong to the *Calamus applanatus* species complex.

 Reference species | Genomic distance
 --- | ---